rajnepali/Powershenanigans/README.md

 # Powershenanigans
-This is a repo of all of my shenanigans with powershell
+This is a repo of all of my shenanigans with powershell as I keep learning.